varunkumardev/amitmerchant1990.github.io/_posts/2020-09-19-how-to-pull-github-repositories-as-composer-packages-in-php.md

 }
 ```

-As you can see, you can pull the specified branch by appending `dev-` to it.
+As you can see, you can pull the specified branch by prepending `dev-` to it.

 Now, when you'll do `composer install` or `composer update`, it should pull the `quickfix` from the specified GitHub repository and not from the [Packagist](https://packagist.org).